 ShareFacebook Twitter AddThis

-Set inside the Bollate medium security prison on the outskirts of Milan, an Italian city more famous for fashion and finance than penitentiary, the brave social experiment seems to be paying off.
+Set inside the Bollate medium security prison on the outskirts of Milan, an Italian city more famous for fashion and finance than felony, the brave social experiment seems to be paying off.
 InGalera's reviews are glowing and the waiting list long.

 The staff, including waiters, dishwashers and cooks are all selected from the 1,100 inmates.
 Whilst the maître d’ and the head chef, Ivan Manzo, are trained professionals.